crmne/paolino.me/_posts/2025-07-08-async-ruby-is-the-future.md

 ### Why Fibers Win: The Complete Picture

-Let's recap why fibers are so much more efficient for I/O-heavy workloads:

-1. **Tiny Memory Footprint**: 24KB vs 8MB per concurrent operation (300x smaller)
+Let's look at real benchmark data comparing fibers to threads[^1]:

+**Performance Advantages (Ruby 3.4 data)**:
+- **18x faster allocation**: Creating a fiber takes ~4.7μs vs ~84μs for a thread
+- **17x faster context switching**: Fiber switches in ~0.14μs vs ~2.4μs for threads
+- **7.4 million switches/second** with fibers vs 425,000 with threads

+But the real advantage is **scalability**:

+1. **OS Resource Limits**: Creating 10,000 threads can fail on macOS due to system limits, while 10,000 fibers works effortlessly
-2. **Efficient Scheduling**: No kernel involvement, no preemption overhead
+2. **Efficient Scheduling**: No kernel involvement means less overhead
-3. **I/O Multiplexing**: One thread monitors thousands of I/O operations
+3. **I/O Multiplexing**: One thread monitors thousands of I/O operations via epoll/kqueue
-4. **GVL-Friendly**: Since the GVL limits CPU parallelism anyway, cooperative concurrency is ideal
+4. **GVL-Friendly**: Cooperative scheduling works naturally with Ruby's concurrency model
-5. **Resource Sharing**: Database connections, memory pools, etc. are naturally shared
+5. **Resource Sharing**: Database connections and memory pools are naturally shared

-The efficiency isn't just theoretical.
-With threads, your costs scale linearly -- 1000 concurrent operations need 1000 threads (8GB of virtual memory).
-With fibers, the same load uses one thread and 24MB.
+While memory usage between fibers and threads is comparable, fibers don't depend on OS resources.
+You can create vastly more fibers than threads, switch between them faster, and manage them more efficiently while monitoring thousands of connections -- all from userspace.

+[^1]: Benchmark data from [Samuel Williams][]' [fiber-vs-thread performance comparison](https://github.com/socketry/performance/tree/main/fiber-vs-thread)

 ### Why This Matters for LLM Applications